-S.No Statutory Auditor's Remark Management response The Company will file for adjudication of offence under mentioned sections after the default for subsequent years has also been made good.
-2 Non-availability of the supplier's information which are covered under the provisions of MSME act 2006.
-In the absence of the adequate evidence, auditors are unable to conclude on the completeness and accuracy of the interest recognized as payable to such parties under Section 16 of the MSMED Act and required disclosures under Section 22 of the MSMED Act.
-The company is in the process of rolling out periodic confirmation from all the vendors relating to their status as MSME and update in the system to ensure the compliance.
-Emphasis of Matter ("EOM") 3.
-The Company granted a Loan amounting to INR 145 million to a related party during the financial year ended March 31, 2020, which has been ascertained to be non-recoverable by the Company considering the inability of the related party to repay the loan, against which a provision was recognised during the year ended March 31, 2021 and which has been written off during the current financial year ended March 31, 2023.
+S.No Statutory Auditor's Remark Management response Emphasis of Matter ("EOM") 3.
+The Company granted a Loan amounting to INR 145 million to a related party during the financial year ended March 31, 2020, which has been ascertained to be non-recoverable by the Company considering the inability of the related party to repay the loan, against which a provision was recognized during the year ended March 31, 2021 and which has been written off during the current financial year ended March 31, 2023.
 This is a one-time unsecured loan provided to related party based on business needs and group requirements.
-Subsequent to the year end the Company has done the requisite filings with the appropriate authorities and awaiting further response.
+Subsequent to the year end, the Company has done the requisite filings with the appropriate authorities.
 4. Non-compliance with Sections 177 and 178 of the Act regarding composition of Audit Committee and Nomination and Remuneration Committee of the Board for the period April 1, 2018 to July 29, 2020.
 Further, constitution of the Nomination and Remuneration Committee of the Board with less than three non-executive directors, which was not in compliance with the requirements of Section 178 of the Act read with Rule 6 of the Companies (Meetings of Board and its powers) Rules, 2014 (as amended) for the period December 21, 2020 to January 30, 2022.
 The Company has submitted compounding application in respect of said offences and the order in respect of the same is awaited.
-5. There was an investigation conducted by the Competition Commission of India in relation to certain information and all such documents are provided to CCI.
+5. There was an investigation conducted by the Competition Commission of India (CCI) in relation to certain information and all such documents are provided to CCI.
 CCI has also carried out search and seizure operations in one of the Company's offices.
 The outcome of that search and seizure is awaited.
-Currently, the Company is waiting for the response from CCI, post which the Company can estimate its impact on financial statements or operations.
+The Company is fully cooperating with the Competition Commission's investigation and awaits CCI's response to assess any potential impact on its financials or operations.
 Other Reporting Matters 6.
-The backup of books of account and other books and papers maintained in electronic mode has not been maintained on a daily basis on servers physically located in India during the period August 11, 2022, to March 31, 2023, Subsequent to year end, the Company has changed the ERP to S4 HANA.
-Daily backups are taken and an audit trail is maintained.
-7. The Company's internal audit system is not commensurate with the size and nature of its business.
-The recommendation has been considered and noted.
-The focus will be on covering all key significant areas and IFC.
+The Company's internal audit system is not commensurate with the size and nature of its business.
+The recommendations were duly considered and have been implemented.
+The Internal Audit Plan was revised in accordance with the CARO guidance.
+Consequently, three reviews covering the FY25 period, focusing on key risk areas-Order-to-Cash (O2C), Procure-to-Pay (P2P), and S4 controls-have already been completed and published.
+Additional reviews are scheduled to continue into FY26, covering a substantial portion of the year.
+In parallel, Internal Financial Controls for the identified areas are being assessed alongside the ongoing Internal Audit (IA) reviews.